nbittich/delta-notifier/README.md

 ### v0.0.1

 v0.0.1 is the latest format of the delta messages.
 It may be extended with authorization rights etc. in the future.
-It follows the [json-sparql spec](https://www.w3.org/TR/sparql11-results-json/).The current format looks like:
+The value encoding follows the [json-sparql spec RDF term encoding](https://www.w3.org/TR/sparql11-results-json/#select-encode-terms).
+For example:

 ```json
     [